A-A-D-I-C-O-D-E/Audio-Deepfake-Detection/README.md

 The dataset used in this project is **DEEP-VOICE**, which consists of AI-generated and real human speech samples.
 Additional datasets were referenced from:
 - [ASVspoof 5](https://zenodo.org/records/14498691)
 - flac_D of 6.6gb

+   1️⃣ **Handling Unlabeled Data** – Since **flac_D** lacked labels, we analyzed metadata, extracted features, and used clustering techniques to separate real and fake audio samples.

+   2️⃣ **Preprocessing & Labeling** – Some files were manually inspected, while feature-based classification helped in labeling data for effective model training.